Warwolt/rktest/README.md

 ## Integrating
 RK Test consists of a single header file `rktest.h`.
-The easiest way to integrate RK Test is to just copy that header file into your source tree, but you can optionally include RK Test as a
+The easiest way to integrate RK Test is to just copy that header file into your source tree.
+Alternatively, RK Test can be built as a CMake project.

 ### STB STyle